nuxeo/nuxeo-timeoff/README.md

 **nuxeo-timeoff-marketplace**

-The marketplace used to deploy the application in Nuxeo.
+The Nuxeo package used to deploy the application in Nuxeo.

 **nuxeo-timeoff-ftest**

-The functional test of application.
+The functional tests.

 # Description